Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 All of the shops, restaurants, and homes are traditional hanok-style.
 It felt like I was on a filming set for a kdrama!

-There’s lots of craft shops, teahouses, restaurants, cultural exhibits and workshops, and museums.
+There’s lots of craft shops, teahouses, restaurants, cultural exhibits and workshops, and museums, though most are not open late evening.

-The next things to do in Gyeongju are if you’re staying more than one night in Gyeongju.
+These next things to do in Gyeongju are if you’re staying more than one night.
 These are located in the northeastern part of the city.

 Traditional Korean temple with colorful lantern lined on a string in the air - Bulguksa Temple_Gyeongju